Luizmontagner/Atlas-Gym/README.md

 - As a user, I want to be able to easily find the contact details from the business.
 - As a user, I want to find information about the policies and prices.
 - As a user, I want to see various images about the facilities.
-- As a user, I want to find easily where the gym is located and if I can easily park.
+- As a user, I want to find easily where the gym is located.
 - As a user, it is important to me that the website is easy and simple to use.
 - As a user, I want the website to work well on mobile and tablets.
 - As a user, I want to find the contact details quickly, otherwise I will be tempted to book somewhere else.